onezeroone-dev/OZORegistry-PowerShell-Module/README.md

 |Qword|Int64|64-bit unsigned integer|
 |String|String|String|

+## Logging
+Messages as written to the Windows Event Viewer [_One Zero One_](https://github.com/onezeroone-dev/OZOLogger-PowerShell-Module/blob/main/README.md) provider when available.
+Otherwise, messages are written to the _Microsoft-Windows-PowerShell_ provider under event ID 4100.

 ## Acknowledgements
 Special thanks to my employer, [Sonic Healthcare USA](https://sonichealthcareusa.com), who supports the growth of my PowerShell skillset and enables me to contribute portions of my work product to the PowerShell community.